CNRFisheries/Survey_gap/README.md

       # feature_selection=T

-  - if FALSE MaxEnt runs on all environmental variables.
+  - if FALSE all the environmental variables stored in the subfolder are used during MaxEnt computation.
-  - if TRUE MaxEnt select only the variables with a certain level of importance from the first run performingg a second run only on these variables
+  - if TRUE only the environmental variables with a certain level of importance (set at the 95% interval of the highest importance level among environmental variables) after the first run are included in MaxEnt computation

 - line 4: generate a vector with the name of the species to compute.